apache/beam/website/www/site/content/en/documentation/programming-guide.md

 {{< /paragraph >}}

 {{< paragraph class="language-py" >}}
-So far we’ve generally used numpy types in these Batched DoFn implementations - `np.int64 ` as the element typehint and `np.ndarray` as the corresponding batch typehint - but Beam supports typehints from other libraries as well.
+So far we’ve used numpy types in these Batched DoFn implementations - `np.int64 ` as the element typehint and `np.ndarray` as the corresponding batch typehint - but Beam supports typehints from other libraries as well.
 {{< /paragraph >}}